Olstein Capital Management L.P. Sells 600 Shares of Alphabet Inc. (NASDAQ:GOOG)

-Olstein Capital Management L.P. trimmed its holdings in shares of Alphabet Inc. (NASDAQ:GOOG) by 16.2% in the second quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 3,100 shares of the information services provider’s stock after selling 600 shares during the quarter.
-Olstein Capital Management L.P.’s holdings in Alphabet were worth $7,770,000 as of its most recent filing with the SEC.
+Olstein Capital Management L.P. decreased its position in Alphabet Inc. (NASDAQ:GOOG) by 16.2% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 3,100 shares of the information services provider’s stock after selling 600 shares during the quarter.
+Olstein Capital Management L.P.’s holdings in Alphabet were worth $7,770,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
-Pinnacle Wealth Management Advisory Group LLC increased its stake in Alphabet by 21.5% during the 2nd quarter.
-Pinnacle Wealth Management Advisory Group LLC now owns 576 shares of the information services provider’s stock worth $1,444,000 after purchasing an additional 102 shares in the last quarter.
-Avantax Planning Partners Inc. grew its stake in shares of Alphabet by 5.1% during the 2nd quarter.
-Avantax Planning Partners Inc. now owns 556 shares of the information services provider’s stock worth $1,394,000 after acquiring an additional 27 shares in the last quarter.
-Edgestream Partners L.P. grew its stake in shares of Alphabet by 119.7% during the 2nd quarter.
-Edgestream Partners L.P. now owns 7,082 shares of the information services provider’s stock worth $17,750,000 after acquiring an additional 3,859 shares in the last quarter.
-Alpha DNA Investment Management LLC grew its stake in shares of Alphabet by 93.8% during the 2nd quarter.
-Alpha DNA Investment Management LLC now owns 504 shares of the information services provider’s stock worth $1,262,000 after acquiring an additional 244 shares in the last quarter.
-Finally, XML Financial LLC grew its stake in shares of Alphabet by 3.5% during the 2nd quarter.
-XML Financial LLC now owns 298 shares of the information services provider’s stock worth $746,000 after acquiring an additional 10 shares in the last quarter.
-31.55% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also recently bought and sold shares of the company.
+Tandem Investment Advisors Inc. grew its holdings in shares of Alphabet by 2.9% during the second quarter.
+Tandem Investment Advisors Inc. now owns 140 shares of the information services provider’s stock worth $351,000 after purchasing an additional 4 shares during the last quarter.
+Resonant Capital Advisors LLC lifted its stake in shares of Alphabet by 0.3% in the second quarter.
+Resonant Capital Advisors LLC now owns 1,385 shares of the information services provider’s stock worth $3,471,000 after acquiring an additional 4 shares during the period.
+Well Done LLC lifted its stake in shares of Alphabet by 2.2% in the second quarter.
+Well Done LLC now owns 188 shares of the information services provider’s stock worth $471,000 after acquiring an additional 4 shares during the period.
+Mattern Wealth Management LLC lifted its stake in shares of Alphabet by 3.9% in the second quarter.
+Mattern Wealth Management LLC now owns 106 shares of the information services provider’s stock worth $280,000 after acquiring an additional 4 shares during the period.
+Finally, Wade Financial Advisory Inc lifted its stake in shares of Alphabet by 1.5% in the second quarter.
+Wade Financial Advisory Inc now owns 273 shares of the information services provider’s stock worth $684,000 after acquiring an additional 4 shares during the period.
+31.55% of the stock is currently owned by institutional investors and hedge funds.

+A number of research firms recently commented on GOOG.
+Cowen lifted their price objective on Alphabet from $2,900.00 to $3,300.00 and gave the stock an “outperform” rating in a research note on Wednesday, July 28th.
+KeyCorp boosted their price target on Alphabet from $2,681.00 to $3,071.00 and gave the company an “overweight” rating in a research note on Wednesday, July 28th.
+Guggenheim boosted their price target on Alphabet from $2,850.00 to $3,140.00 and gave the company a “buy” rating in a research note on Wednesday, July 28th.
+Zacks Investment Research lowered Alphabet from a “buy” rating to a “hold” rating in a research note on Monday, July 26th.
+Finally, Susquehanna Bancshares upped their target price on Alphabet from $3,100.00 to $3,600.00 and gave the stock a “positive” rating in a research report on Wednesday, July 28th.
+Three investment analysts have rated the stock with a hold rating and thirty-one have given a buy rating to the stock.
+According to data from MarketBeat, Alphabet has a consensus rating of “Buy” and an average price target of $3,087.17.

 Alphabet, Inc is a holding company, which engages in the business of acquisition and operation of different companies.
 It operates through the Google and Other Bets segments.
 The Google segment includes its main Internet products such as ads, Android, Chrome, hardware, Google Cloud, Google Maps, Google Play, Search, and YouTube.